-- Visiting faculty, new and returning: Crina Archer, political science; Josh Blackwell, painting; David Bond, CAPA; Colin Brant, painting; Akiko Busch, environment/literature; Yoon Sun Choi, voice; Warren Cockerham, video; Michael Cohen, conflict resolution; Alison Dennis, CAPA; Alex Dimitrov, literature; Chris Edwards, drama; Rico Gatson, sculpture; Luis Gonzalez-Barrios, Spanish; Camille Guthrie, literature; Erin Johnston, psychology; Jeff Larson, technology; Danny Michaelson, conflict resolution; Jacob Sacks, music; Jonathan Schwartz, video; Carol Stakenas, art history; John Walch, drama.
+- Visiting faculty, new and returning: Crina Archer, political science; Josh Blackwell, painting; David Bond, CAPA; Colin Brant, painting; Lydia Brassard, education; Akiko Busch, environment/literature; Zirwat Chowdhury, art history; Michael Cohen, conflict resolution; Alison Dennis, CAPA; Harlan Fichtenholtz, cognitive science; Beth Goodman, environment; John Gould, literature; Camille Guthrie, literature; Stephen Higa, history; Timothy Karis, anthropology; Karolina Kawiaka, sculpture; Gene Kogan, digital art; Danny Michaelson, conflict resolution; Mohammad Moeini-Feizabadi, public policy; Joe Mundt, mathematics; Sam Pluta, music; Justin Vasselli, computing.
 View bios.

-- Going on sabbatical or leave: Barbara Alfano, Nick Brooke, Sherry Kramer, Amie McClellan, Ann Pibal, Eileen Scully, Donald Sherefkin, Ikuko Yoshida.
+- Returning from sabbatical or leave: Barbara Alfano, Nick Brooke, Sherry Kramer, Amie McClellan, Ann Pibal, Eileen Scully, Donald Sherefkin, Ikuko Yoshida.

 Grants and Fellowships

-- Fulbright U.S. Student Program: The deadline for applications is September xx, 10:00 am.
-Please see Assistant Director for Academic Services Noelle Everett Murphy with any questions.
+- Fulbright U.S. Student Program: The campus deadline for applications is September 9, 9:00 am.
+Please see Director of Grants and Fellowships and Associate Director of Academic Services Noelle Everett Murphy with any questions.

 - Students seeking funding for study abroad in the Spring 2016 term, should begin researching scholarship options right away.
-Gilman Scholarship applications are due October xx; Public Action Grant for Study Abroad applications are due October xx.
+Gilman Scholarship applications are due October 6; Public Action Grant for Study Abroad applications are due October 20, 9:00 am.

-- Students returning from study abroad: A study abroad re-entry meeting will be held on September xx, 12:15–1:45 pm, Barn 124.
+- Students returning from study abroad: A study abroad re-entry meeting will be held on September 9, 12:15–1:45 pm, Barn 124.
 We hope you can all attend!
-As you know, official transcripts were due on August xx.
-If you are uncertain about the status of your transcript and transfer credit, please contact Tessia Bekelja.
-Transcripts should be sent to the attention of Tessia Bekelja.
+As you know, official transcripts were due on August 1.
+If you are uncertain about the status of your transcript and transfer credit, please contact Kendra Ericson.
+Transcripts should be sent to the attention of Kendra Ericson.

 - Students studying abroad Fall 2015: Once you have settled in and registered for classes abroad, you will need to send your contact information and course registration to Kendra Ericson.
 Please continue to check your Bennington email address for updates from the College.

-- Students planning to study abroad: If you are thinking about studying abroad, please plan to attend the Study Abroad Information Session on September xx, 1:00–2:00 pm, Barn 124.
+- Students planning to study abroad: If you are thinking about studying abroad, please plan to attend the Study-Abroad Information Session on September 16, 1:00–2:00 pm, Barn 124.
 If you are planning to go abroad for the Spring 2016 term, make an appointment with Kendra Ericson early in the term to begin the application process.